simonov41coder/avagen/README.md

 # avagen
-simple avatars generator based on md5 hashing
+simple avatars generator that use the inputed name then convert it to picture, like how is itvon github